powebe/oTree/faq.md

 [here](https://groups.google.com/forum/#!forum/otree).
 There are several posts per day usually.

-#### Are you available for consulting?

-Yes, I am available for workshops and programming projects.
-Contact chris@otree.org.

 #### How can I contribute to oTree?

 The simplest way to contribute is to use oTree yourself,